Marvel’s Luke Cage Recap: Never Pity

 Bushmaster’s disdain for Mariah (“Stokes,” he’s quick to add) is apparent in his conversation with Shades, but it looks like they’re willing to cut a deal anyway.
 And Mariah, on her end, is still trying to make ends meet between a fundraiser (for the money she needs) and her daughter (whom she’d like, maybe not entirely maliciously, on her side).
 For the first time this season, we catch site of Mariah’s assistant (!), and also Billie in action.
 On Mariah’s end, it looks like things are moving, even if not entirely smoothly — but it’s only later, during the planned fundraiser speech, that Tilda realizes what her mother’s been plotting.
 At the end of the day, despite whatever affection might be there, the daughter is a political pawn.
 And like that, everything else unravels for Tilda.
 She watches as Mariah lays out the blackmail she’s been setting up for Mark Higgins, the man who is now singlehandedly bankrolling the FamilyFirst initiative.
 She sees that Mariah isn’t really out of the life.
 And while she doesn’t entirely reject her mother, it’s clear that the distance is still there.
 The bridge between them won’t be easily crossed.

 But that’s not to say that every relationship here is on the outs.
-In what is undeniably the best scene since the series’ intro, we’re given a cameo from Colleen Wing, by way of The Sacred Iron Fist.
+In what is undeniably the best scene since the series’s intro, we’re given a cameo from Colleen Wing, by way of the Sacred Iron Fist.
 Turns out, she and Misty kept in touch!
 Turns out, they’re boxing together.
 And it seems that she’s one of the few people in Misty’s life who’s unwilling to cut her the slack she so ardently loathes.
 In fact, when the two head to the bar, to pick a fight, we are treated to what is also the best fight sequence in the series so far.
-Misty sees, for the first time this season, that she isn’t entirely at a disadvantage with her injury (although it remains to be seen whether we’ll be privy to engaging tag-team bout than this one for the season’s duration – oh well!).
+Misty sees, for the first time this season, that she isn’t entirely at a disadvantage with her injury (although it remains to be seen whether we’ll be privy to engaging tag-team bout other than this one for the season’s duration — oh well!).

 In the meantime, Luke finally runs into Bushmaster, who informs him that Nigel is out of town (permanently).
-There is a face-off, after the two men size each other up – rehashing a joke about Usain Bolt’s speed that wears itself pretty thin – and Bushmaster’s crew attempts, one by one, to take Luke down.
+There is a face-off, after the two men size each other up — rehashing a joke about Usain Bolt’s speed that wears itself pretty thin — and Bushmaster’s crew attempts, one by one, to take Luke down.
 But it isn’t happening!
 Because Luke Cage is still literally bulletproof!
 And Luke leaves the scene entirely unscathed, but not before we see that Bushmaster taped the whole battle.
-We catch of a moment or two of him replicating Luke’s movements on-screen, a la Kiryu.
+We catch of a moment or two of him replicating Luke’s movements onscreen, a la Kiryu.
 And it looks like Bushmaster, for what it’s worth, will be having another go at Cage soon.

 While Luke’s on one side of town, Claire on another — in his father’s church.
 She listens to a sermon, and afterward, sits down with the reverend.
 After doing a pretty Not Great job of concealing her relationship with Luke (but not before declaring that she loves him, but “he’s going down a dark path,” one she’s not sure she can follow), Claire comes away from the conversation even more certain that Luke should meet him.
 But Luke still isn’t seeing that, and it’s never more apparent than when the pair argue it out, again, at the episode’s climax.